-Investment properties are derecognised when they have either been disposed of or when the investment property is permanently withdrawn from use and no future benefit is expected from its disposal.
+An investment property is derecognised on its disposal or when it is permanently withdrawn from use and no future economic benefits are expected from its disposal.
 Any gains and losses arising from derecognition of the asset is recognised in the profit or loss.